atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 degrade cluster performance.
 By deleting the NodeMaintenance and associated Evacuations, the administrator can break the loop and buy time to understand which applications are blocking the node drain and asses whether they can be safely deleted.

+### The Name of the Evacuation Objects

+It would be useful for the name of the Evacuation object to be unique and predictable for each pod instance to prevent the creation of multiple Evacuations for the same pod.
+Because we do not expect the evacuators to support interaction with multiple Evacuations for a pod.
+We can also verify `.spec.podRef` field on admission.

+We could validate each Evacuation `.metadata.name` to have one of the following formats:

+#### Pod UID

+Pros:
+- Unique and conflict free.
+- Exact mapping of a Pod to an Evacuation.
+An Evacuation can look up a pod and vice versa.
+- Friendly to controllers (e.g. creation, lookup).

+Cons:
+- `.metadata.generateName` is not supported.
+- Not very user friendly.
+The workaround is to better format the output with the clients (e.g. kubectl).

+#### Pod Name

+Pros:
+- User friendly.

+Cons:
+- `.metadata.generateName` is not supported.
+- Potential for conflict if an old Evacuation object exists and a pod with a new UID is created with the same name.
+- Actors in the system might start to rely on the name alone, rather than the full reference in `.spec.podRef.uid`, and mis-target pods.

+#### Pod UID and Pod Name Prefix

+`.metadata.name` of the pod is expected to be in the format `${POD_UID}-${POD_NAME_PREFIX}`.
+The `POD_UID` is there for uniqueness and the `POD_NAME_PREFIX` is there for a user convenience.

+- The `POD_UID` (length [36 characters](https://pkg.go.dev/github.com/google/uuid#UUID.String))
+  must be identical to `.spec.podRef.uid` or the request will be rejected.
+- The maximum length of the `POD_NAME_PREFIX` is 150 characters.
+Even though, the maximum length of the name is 253 characters and the length of `POD_UID` is 36 characters, we leave 66 characters for a potential future extension.
+If the pod name is less than or equal to 150 characters, then the `POD_NAME_PREFIX` must be identical to `.spec.podRef.name`.
+If the pod name length is greater, then the `POD_NAME_PREFIX` must be a prefix of `.spec.podRef.name` and have a length of 150 characters.
+If this is not met, the request will be rejected.

+Pros:
+- Unique and conflict free.
+- Partially user friendly.
+- Partially friendly to controllers (e.g. creation, lookup).

+Cons
+- `.metadata.generateName` is not supported.
+- Cumbersome to use.

+#### Any Name

+We would allow users to specify any name, and just check the `.spec.podRef` field on admission.

+Pros:
+- Versatility; users can use any name they see fit.
+- `.metadata.generateName` is supported.
+- Actors in the system have a greater incentive to use `.spec.podRef`.
+Cons:
+- Name conflict resolution is left up to the users, but as a workaround they can simply generate the name.
+- Less consistent/user friendly.
+It is harder to match the pod for all the actors/controllers and may result in an increased number of API requests to list all Evacuation objects.

 ### Changes to the Eviction API